About Greenleaf Music

 Our profit sharing model

-Our profit sharing model also extends to our subscription platform.
-When you subscribe to Greenleaf Music, you get access to our entire catalog of recordings, including exclusive-to-subscriber content.
-The revenue from your subscription is then pooled and shared among our artists, proportional to their presence in the catalog.
-If you aren’t a current Greenleaf subscriber, please join us today and join the global community that’s directly benefiting our artists.
+The label also has a growing sheet music store and offers a three-tier subscription platform.
+When you subscribe, you get access to our entire catalog of recordings, including exclusive-to-subscriber content, the most recent being the CD / Digital release Alloy: Extras featuring Alexandra Ridout, David Adewumi, Patricia Brennan, Kate Pass and Rudy Royston.
+If you aren’t a current subscriber, please join us today and be part of the global community that’s directly benefiting our artists.

 Our Podcast: A NOISE FROM THE DEEP